sasoria/astro-microfrontends/README.md

 ## Shared dependencies

-Dependencies such as react and react-dom are shared across applications and are fetched from [esm.sh](https://esm.sh/), reducing the bundle size.
+Dependencies such as react and react-dom are shared across applications.
+They are fetched from [esm.sh](https://esm.sh/), reducing the bundle size.
 Each app can share other dependencies aswell through url imports.

 I recomend using either importmaps in the client or ahead of time importmaps at build time to share dependencies, this demo uses the latter.